 During the campaign, Clinton reminded his audience that politics is a high calling.
 “I am committed to the proposition that politics can be an honorable and important work,” he said.
 “Without good politicians, we cannot have the kind of society that we want and need.”

-The attorney general’s office was staffed by a 30-year-old attorney general and an equally young staff.
-There was only a staff of 10 and they put in an average of 60-75 hours per week.
+The attorney general’s office was led by a 30-year-old attorney general and an equally young staff, who often put in an average of 60-75 hours per week.

 During his two years as state attorney general, Clinton became noted for his pro-consumer and anti-utility views.
 He pushed for a tougher ethics law, one which would apply to elected and appointed officials alike, and which would place more stringent reporting standards on lobbyists.
 He also fulfilled his campaign promise to expand work release programs for prisoners in order to reduce prison overcrowding.
 An August 1977 editorial in the Arkansas Gazette praised Clinton for being a stout champion of the Arkansas consumer, but, even more importantly… a champion of individual rights against arbitrary government.